satya164/quik/README.md

 Setting up the tooling required to work on a modern day web app is hard, and makes quick prototyping much more difficult than it should be.
 Quik is a quick way to prototype a React application without any kind of setup.

+Quik runs a simple server that compiles JavaScript files with Babel on the fly, so you can include ES2015 files in a script tag directly.

 ## Requirements

 You need at least Node 5.0 to run `quik`.